 We strongly recommend you to join the "ERASMUS UTH" group in Facebook, where you can contact other Erasmus students and also search for posts offering accommodation.

-There are various private real estate agencies in the city of Volos offering accomodation, but the International Relations Office bears no responsibility for the quality of their offered services.
+There are various private real estate agencies in the city of Volos offering accommodation, but the International Relations Office bears no responsibility for the quality of their offered services.

 In Volos, incoming students can find private fully furnished apartments or houses at reasonable prices.
 The cost may vary, depending on location, available equipment, number of rooms, roommates, bills etc. A studio for one person (bills included) usually costs around 250 Euros.
 Students can also share bigger apartments (around 150-200 Euros each person).

-It is important to note that the IRO is unaware of the quality and suitability of rented appartments.
-That is why students are advised to book their accomodation upon their arrival, after visiting the appartments or houses first.
+It is important to note that the IRO is unaware of the quality and suitability of rented apartments.
+That is why students are advised to book their accommodation upon their arrival, after visiting the apartments or houses first.

 For the Departments/Faculties in Larissa/Karditsa/Trikala/Lamia: